cpswarm/SimulationOrchestrator/README.md

 ### Steps

-Start cloning the project in your environment from **Put CPSwarm github link here**.
+Start cloning the project in your environment from the CPSwarm [github repository](https://github.com/cpswarm/SimulationOrchestrator.git).

 Then you have to remove the configuration files from the git index, with the following commands.